Sonnet 223

 Sonnet 220

-Oh, how my heart does pine when you’re away,
+Oh, how my heart does pine when you’re away!

-Desire is like a hunger without end;
+Desire’s like a hunger without end;

 Soft eyes that with a glance, can melt my soul,

-Sweet gentle voice, warm promise does avow,
+Sweet gentle voice, dear promises avow,

-Fond touch that can make primal juices flow…
+Fond touches make love’s primal juices flow—

-So come to me my love, come here and now!
+So come to me, my love, come here and now!

-Let us commit and ever stay as one,
+Let us rejoice and live forever one,

 And heart to heart so share each living hour